 4. The proposed use will not alter the character of the surrounding area in a manner which substantially limits, impairs or precludes the use of surrounding properties for the primary uses listed in the underlying district; Finding: Complies with conditions.
 The applicant stated the proposed development does not create any impact to the surrounding area or neighborhood.
 As mentioned in the applicant's narrative, the site abuts a Warner Parrot Road, and takes access from this street, which is a minor arterial road connecting South End Road to Molalla Ave.
-The proposed development is for a senior care facility which will provide assisted living and memory care for its residents.
-The residents do not drive and therefore traffic impacts are minimal.
-The Transportation Analysis Letter property Charbonneau Engineering provides details regarding the transportation impacts associated with the proposed expansion.
+The proposed development is for a senior care facility which will provide residential care and memory care for its residents.